 To generate a line list, set up a calculation with the atoms set to whatever size is desired (see the atom command in Part I).
 Then execute this script with the save line data command included (described in Part I).
 The save output will include the line list.
-This will include the level 1 ,level 2, H2, Fe II, CO, and recombination lines, but not the scalar forbidden lines.
+This will include the level 2, H and He iso-sequence, H2, CO, and recombination lines, but not the scalar forbidden lines.
 These are described in a list following this subsection.